BELIV-ASU/Enhanced-Cooperative-Perception-Through-Asynchronous-V2I-Framework-with-Delay-Mitigation-for-CAVs/README.md

 ## Scneario Generation
 Please checkout the scenario generation process at [this](https://github.com/BELIV-ASU/Scenario-Generation-Nithish-Thesis.git) repo.

-You can use this repo to recreate the scnerios which I already provided and can also use it as a template to create your own scnerios.
+You can use this repo to recreate the scenarios which I already provided and can also use it as a template to create your own scenarios.

 ## Note
 The setup is tested with